BrilinkeviciusDanielius/relative-works/README.md

 # Relative works task

-Custom todo website with 2 types of users: casuall and admins.
+Custom todo website with 2 types of users: casual and admins.

 Admins can assign tasks to users and users can retview them and mark them as completed